 Pell Grants This is a federally funded program to help needy students.
-Grants vary between \$200 and \$2,400 per academic year.
+In 1991-92 grants varied between \$200 and \$2,400 per academic year.

 Supplemental Educational Opportunity Grants This is a federally funded program to help needy students.
-Grants range from \$100 to \$3,550 per academic year.
+Grants ranged from \$100 to \$3,300 during the 1991-92 academic year.

 University and Miscellaneous Scholarships These are funded by the University and private donors.
-Awards range from \$100 to \$3,550 and are given on the basis of financial need.
+Awards have ranged from \$100 to \$3,550 and are given on the basis of financial need.